zeta1999/otplib/README.md

 import authenticator from 'otplib/authenticator';
 ```

-**Note**: If you import the libraries directly, you'll have to provide a crypto
+**Note**: If you import the libraries directly, you will have to provide a crypto
 solution (this is to allow custom crypto solutions), as long as they implement `createHmac` and `randomBytes`.
 Take a look at the [browser implementation](https://github.com/yeojz/otplib/blob/master/packages/otplib-browser)
 of this package as an example.